 A weekly surveillance report of seasonal influenza in the US is available at the Centers for Disease Control and Prevention's FluView.

 Pandemics are much less common.
-As of 2020, there have been 6 major pandemics, typically named after the presumed location of origin:
+There have been 6 major influenza pandemics, typically named after the presumed location of origin:

 1889: Russian influenza (H2N2)